GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

+# Math Operations

+Math operations are performed by several nodes.
+While some nodes are specialized (gonimetric function, LowHigh filter), some functionalities overlap.
+For example addition is performed by Join as well by Matrix.
+We now describe major functionalities of these nodes and their usage.

-# Matrix node
+## Matrix node

-Purpose of this node is to simplify vanilla matrix operations such as addition or multiplication.
+Purpose of this node is to simplify vanilla matrix operations such as addition, or multiplication.

-## List of features
+### List of features

  * The node allows a number of operations (like multiplication or addition) with a variety of inputs.
 For example matrix multiplication ($\mathbf{A} \cdot \mathbf{B}$, where $\mathbf{A}$,$\mathbf{B}$ are matrices), vector times matrix ($\mathbf{v}^{\mathsf{T}} \cdot \mathbf{A}$, where $\mathbf{v}$ is a vector), multiplication where inputs are vectors, ($\mathbf{w}^{\mathsf{T}} \cdot \mathbf{v}$, $\mathbf{v} \cdot \mathbf{w}^{\mathsf{T}}$), or operations with numbers like $ c \cdot \mathbf{A}$ and much more.
  * Two input types are supported for several operations: 1) a memory block from another node; 2) a number in the task property `Execute/Params/DataInput`.